De Rham-Betti classes with coefficients: Introduction

-On the other hand, it has been possible to establish the algebraicity of \emph{non-zero} de\,Rham--Betti classes in some cases without establishing the Grothendieck Period Conjecture.
-Here is an exhaustive list\,: for de\,Rham--Betti classes in $\HH_{\dRB}^2(X,\Q(1))$ for $X$ an abelian variety~\cite{AndreBook, Bost, BostCharles} as an application of W\"ustholz' analytic subgroup theorem~\cite{Wuestholz} and, via the Kuga--Satake correspondence of Andr\'e~\cite{AndreK3}, for $X$ a hyper-K\"ahler variety~\cite{BostCharles}\,; see Theorem~\ref{T:dRB1A} and Proposition~\ref{P:BC}.
-Here a \emph{hyper-K\"ahler variety} over $K\subseteq \C$ means a variety over~$K$ whose base-change to $\C$ is projective, irreducible holomorphic symplectic and, deviating from the usual definition, is such that its second Betti number satisfies $b_2>3$.
-(This latter condition, which holds for all known deformation families of hyper-K\"ahler varieties, ensures that the deformation space of a hyper-K\"ahler variety is big enough and is crucial in Andr\'e's work~\cite{AndreK3}.)
+The Grothendieck Period Conjecture, as formulated in Conjecture~\ref{C:GPC}, implies in fact that $L$-de\,Rham--Betti classes in $\HH_{\dRB}^j(X,\Q(k))$ are \emph{$L$-algebraic}, i.e., are $L$-linear combinations of algebraic classes.
+It remains wide open\,: it is essentially known in the case of varieties whose motives are direct sums of Lefschetz motives (transcendence of $\pi$), and in the case of CM elliptic curves due to Chudnovsky~\cite{Chudnovsky}.
+Nonetheless, the algebraicity of $\Q$-de\,Rham--Betti classes could be established in some cases without establishing the Grothendieck Period Conjecture.
+Here is an exhaustive list\,: for $\Q$-de\,Rham--Betti classes in $\HH_{\dRB}^2(X,\Q(1))$ for $X$ an abelian variety~\cite{AndreBook, Bost, BostCharles} as an application of W\"ustholz's analytic subgroup theorem~\cite{Wuestholz} and, via the Kuga--Satake correspondence of Andr\'e~\cite{AndreK3}, for $X$ a hyper-K\"ahler variety~\cite{BostCharles}\,; see Theorem~\ref{T:dRB1A} and Proposition~\ref{P:BC}.
+The aim of this work is to extend the above results to $L$-de\,Rham--Betti classes and to higher codimension classes.

-As a particular instance of the above, any de\,Rham--Betti class should be a Hodge class.
-Even this latter expectation is wide open and we are not aware of any examples beyond the ones mentioned above for which this expectation is met.